What is Inflammatory Bowel Disease?

 If immunosuppressive drugs are used, it may be difficult to go back later and attempt a biopsy as the true diagnosis may become obscured by prior treatment.

-Inflammatory bowel disease continues to be a common cause of chronic intestinal distress in both humans and animals.
+IBD continues to be a common cause of chronic intestinal distress in both humans and animals.
 Research for less invasive tests and for newer treatments is ongoing.

 This article dedicated to Junior DeLunior, my cat from 1984-2003, who had colitis due to inflammatory bowel disease and Helicobacter overgrowth.
 Assist-fed for three years.